 It’s the morning of October 19th, 2076.
 Climate change is on the mend, social and political barriers have been dismantled, and crime is nearly non-existent.
 Much of our lives are spent “up” using the anti-gravity technologies that have brought about this dramatic transformation of our world.

-Despite his paranoia about safety, the dashing Deputy Director of National Safety Jack Woods has just helped his 9 year-old son Erik depart on his first solo trip in an aerial vehicle when he witnesses an aerial transport plummet to the ground.
+Despite his paranoia about safety, the dashing Deputy Director of National Safety Jack Woods has just helped his 9-year-old son Erik depart on his first solo trip in an aerial vehicle when he witnesses an aerial transport plummet to the ground.
 Jack’s fears immediately turn to Erik as The Fall of 2076 – the greatest tragedy in human history – begins.

-Taking place a year after The Fall, acclaimed science biographer Sagan Franklin interviews Brian Medlock whose invention of anti-gravity saved the planet but also made the tragedy possible.
+Taking place a year after The Fall of 2076, acclaimed science biographer Sagan Franklin interviews Brian Medlock whose invention of anti-gravity saved the planet but also made the tragedy possible.
 As we journey through Medlock’s history of discovery and invention, we gain insights into the human toll that invention can bring.
 We also learn that Sagan’s motivations for the interview are personal, and her discoveries could be profound.
 She doesn’t have much time.
 With Medlock’s advanced age and failing health, his death is scheduled for the next day.
 This will be his final interview.